rom1504/TvSeriesOrganizer/README.md

 ## Features
- * See a list of episode of a season
  * List of episodes organized by season and series
  * From  http://www.thetvdb.com/ database, download list of episode and season with :
    * banners